thomasjbradley/micromodel/README.md

 ### __construct( *$app* [, mixed *$pkValue* = *null* ] )

-Set up the micro model and optionally read a single item immediately by specifying `$pkValue`.
+Set up the model and optionally read a single item immediately by specifying `$pkValue`.

 - `$app` — the Silex\Application object.
 - `$pkValue` — the value for the individual item’s primary key.